Handling the Legal Legwork of an Adoption so You Can Focus on Your Growing Family

 Termination of parental rights can either take place voluntarily, or by court order.
 When a biological parent is planning on giving up their child for adoption, they will voluntarily terminate their parental rights in most cases (relinquishment).
 In some situations, it is possible for the adopting parents and biological parents to establish some type of agreement where some contact with the child is maintained.

 In cases where a child was abused or neglected, the state may step in and terminate the parental rights of the mom, dad, or both.
 This is typically only relevant when adopting a foster child, or if you are adopting the child of a relative.

 Establishing guardianship can, in some cases, take place before adoption is possible.
 Guardianship provides non-biological parents with certain rights and responsibilities for the child or children involved, but it is not the same as adoption.
 If a biological parent gets into a serious accident and can't take care of their children, for example, you may be able to file for guardianship until the biological parent recovers.
 Having this handled properly can be difficult, especially when it occurs due to an unexpected event.
 We can help you through this process and ensure all children involved are properly taken care of.
 The Court can also use permanent guardianship when termination of parental rights is not in the best interest of the child but the biological parent cannot provide for the child.

 Contact Topham Family Law

 If you need legal help in any of the above practice areas, we are here for you.
-Please contact us to set up a consultation or to have your questions answered by an experienced attorney serving people throughout Tooele and Salt Lake County.
+Please contact us to set up a consultation to have your questions answered by an experienced attorney serving people throughout Tooele, Salt Lake, Weber, Davis and Utah County.